alistairdunn1/GrowthVB/README.md

 - **significant**: Logical indicating which parameters show significant differences
 - **group_parameters**: Parameter estimates for each group
 - **null_distributions**: Bootstrap null distributions for visualisation
+- **curve_comparison**: Results from growth curve comparison test (if enabled)
 - **method_info**: Test settings and sample information

+**Summary Methods:**

+The `summary()` method provides a comprehensive, formatted report including:

+- Test method and configuration details
+- Sample sizes and group information
+- Parameter estimates for each group
+- Statistical test results with p-values and significance indicators
+- Growth curve comparison results (if performed)

+Use `print(result)` or simply `result` for the same output, or `summary(result, digits = 3)` to control decimal precision.

 **Function Parameters:**